 Jack the Ripper was a careful killer, and, unfortunately for detectives, he did not leave much to help the police solve the case.
 From eyewitness reports and mysterious graffiti to a blood-soaked cloth, each clue only seemed to add to the shadowy picture of the Ripper.

 How did the clues contribute to the investigation?
 Were they instrumental in helping Jack the Ripper make his escape?
-Our casebook offers all the information you need to know about the clues left by the Ripper.
+Our casebook offers all the information you need about the clues the Ripper left.

 Jack the Ripper Criminal Profile

 The identity of Jack the Ripper is a topic that has fascinated people for centuries since we don’t know who he was still to this day.
 All we know is that the Ripper was:

 - Likely employed as the killings mainly occurred on weekends

 - Without family ties as the killings happened between 6 am and 12 am

 - Probably of low class

 - Likely abandoned or abused by his mother during his childhood

 This isn’t a lot to go on when it comes to identifying someone with 100% certainty in the present day, never mind in the 19th century when biometrics and other forms of police technology were non-existent.